ginkgoch/map-restful-cli/README.md

 Options:
-  -p, --port <port>      The port of the service, default is 3000 -c, --config <config>  The map configure file, default is a demo map -n, --slaves <slave>   The count of slave, must be greater than 0, default
-                         is cpu core count
-  -h, --help             output usage information
+  -p, --port <port>      The port of the service, default is 3000 -c, --config <config>  The map configure file, default is a demo map -n, --slaves <slave>   The count of slave, must be greater than 0, default is cpu core count -e, --plugins <pluginDir>  The plugin directory, must be in the project node modules scope -h, --help             output usage information
 ```

 ### Work with map configure file
 WIP...

-### Work with
+### Work with plugins
 WIP...